jimktrains/cafepress-php-sdk/README.md

 ## CafePressApi::Products.is_empty

-Returns true if there's results from the last api call
+Returns true if there's no results from the last api call

 ### Syntax